Chatter-Software-Development/ChatterSync/README.md

 update_config=1

 network={
-    ssid="Your_SSID"
+    ssid="YOUR_SSID"
-    psk="Your_PSK"
+    psk="YOUR_PASSPHRASE"
 }
 ```
-Replace `Your_SSID` with the name of your WiFi network and `Your_PSK` with the password for your WiFi network.
+Replace `YOUR_SSID` with the name of your WiFi network and `YOUR_PASSPHRASE` with the password for your WiFi network.
 The 2-letter country code should be that of your country.

 5. Insert the MicroSD card into the Raspberry Pi and power it on.
 It should connect to your WiFi network automatically.